 For the latest accommodation deals for your specific dates of travel click our booking.com partner link below.

 We always recommend travel insurance when you travel.
 Check out the latest policy deals here.
+The best time to take out travel insurance is when you book flights and hotels and pay deposits for tours and cruises.

 Are you on Pinterest?
 We are at To Travel Too and we have many travel-related boards check us out at Pinterest.
 If you enjoyed our article why not pin it to your board.